Mirror symmetry for log Calabi-Yau surfaces I: Looijenga's conjecture

 \section{Looijenga's conjecture}

-In this section we apply our main theorem to give a proof of Looijenga's conjecture on smoothability of cusp singularities, Corollary \ref{loocor}.
-The simple conceptual idea is explained at the end of \S \ref{firstoverview}.
-Here we give the details.
-These are slightly involved.
-Indeed, the most natural construction of a cusp, the quotient construction of Example \ref{negdefexample}, is analytic, and we will have to deal with convergence issues to show that our construction extends to this analytic situation.
+In this section we apply the main construction of this paper to give a proof of Looijenga's conjecture on smoothability of cusp singularities, Theorem \ref{loocor2}.
+The simple conceptual idea is explained in the introduction.
+Here we give the rather involved details.